Poco F1 Discount, Re. 1 Flash Sale, and Other Offers in Xiaomi Mi Fan Festival

-Xiaomi has announced the arrival of its Mi Fan Festival 2019, starting from April 4 i.e., Thursday going up to April 6 i.e., Saturday this week.
+Mi Fan Festival 2019 has been announced by Xiaomi, and it will start from April 4 i.e., Thursday going up to April 6 i.e., Saturday this week.
 The three-day sale will see discounts on phones like the Poco F1 and the Redmi Note 6 Pro, and other products like the Mi LED TV 4 Pro, Mi Band, and the Mi Air Purifier 2S will also be listed with price drops.
 Xiaomi will also host its customary Re.
-1 Flash Sale and a new Mystery Box Sale will also be conducted during the sale period.
+1 Mi Flash Sale and a new Mystery Box Sale will also be conducted during the sale period.
 The Mi Fans Festival 2019 sale will be held across Mi.com, online partner platforms partners, Mi Home, Mi Store and partner offline stores as well.

 Xiaomi says that the Poco F1 6GB RAM + 128GB variant will be available for Rs.
 20,999, down from its recently cut price of Rs.
 22,999.
 Redmi Note 5 Pro 4GB RAM + 64GB storage option and the 6GB RAM + 64GB storage option will be made available for Rs.
 10,999 and Rs 11,999 respectively.
 The smartphone normally retails at Rs.
 12,999 and Rs.
 13,999 for the 4GB and 6GB RAM options, respectively.
 Similarly, the successor Redmi Note 6 Pro 4GB+64GB will also be seeing a price drop of Rs.
 3,000 and will be available at Rs.
 10,999.